Who We Are

-- Food Culture examines the social, economic, cultural, and psychological factors that have influenced food consumption practices and patterns.
+- Food Culture examines the social, economic, cultural, and psychological factors that have influenced food production and consumption practices and patterns.
 Students research historical, sociological and anthropological aspects of food.

-- Food Systems explores food systems, tracing commodities and agricultural concerns from production through consumption.
+- Food Systems traces commodities and agricultural concerns from production through consumption.
 It emphasizes international, national, and local food systems where students explore environmental, ethical, and economic factors in food production and distribution.

 Why NYU Food Studies?

 - Learn from the best.
-Our faculty, prominent leaders in their field, teach and mentor students, while actively conduct research to stay engaged.
+Our faculty, prominent leaders in their field, teach and mentor students, while actively conducting research to stay engaged.

 - Get insider access.
 Upon enrolling, students study with food professionals who serve as adjuncts and guest lecturers and are welcomed by food production companies, non-profit food organizations, publishers, public relations and marketing firms, magazines, food distributors, food producers and educational institutions.

 - Be challenged.
-Students learn experientially, taking core and specialization courses, as well as interdisciplinary electives within the Steinhardt School of Culture, Education, and Human Development, Stern School of Business, Wagner School of Public Service, Graduate School of Arts and Sciences, or Tisch School of the Arts.
+Students learn experientially, taking core and specialization courses, as well as interdisciplinary electives within Steinhardt, Stern School of Business, Wagner School of Public Service, Graduate School of Arts and Sciences, or Tisch School of the Arts.